AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 | Query Template | Create, Delete, Update  |
 | Scheduled Query | Create, Delete, Update |

 The audit logs workspace contains **extended server logs**.
 These provide more details than those held within the query logs.

-Below is a list of three extended logs that are only found within the query categories for audit logs:-
+Below is a list of three extended logs that are only found within the query categories for audit logs:

 1. **Meta query logs**: When a query is executed, various associated backend sub-queries (such as parsing) are executed.
 These types of queries are known as "Metadata" queries.
 Their relevant details can be found in audit logs.
 1. **Session logs**: The system creates a session entry log for a user when they log into Query Service and do not execute a query.